This Country Is Fun, Dang It!

 I have an intense interest in history – the places, people, and things that molded our current state of affairs.
 I’m also endlessly fascinated by the changes we’ve made on the face of the landscape: our monuments, our tall buildings.
 [Which, I might modestly add, I am capable of leaping in a single bound.
 Oh, and shiny objects hold me spell-bound for hours . . . ]

-My beloved Commonwealth of Kentucky (although I am not a native, I have lived in it long enough to call it home) has provided me (sometimes with nothing more than a
+My beloved Commonwealth of Kentucky (although I am not a native, I have lived in it long enough to call it home) has provided me (sometimes with nothing more than a half-day’s drive time and a fistful of dollars) much amusement and brain food.

 The state boasts many natural attractions.
 Two of my personal favorites are well-known.